popo26/Freestuff/README.md

 ## Hightlights:
 1. There are 2 search methods - Category search & Keyword search.
-2. Only registered users are allowed to see members' profiles, sending and receiving messages about a post, and contacting FreeStuff admin.
+2. Only registered users are allowed to see member profiles, sending and receiving messages about a post, and contacting FreeStuff admin.
 3. Password reset is availiable by sending reset link at login screen or after an user logs in at Profile page.
 4. Admin is allowed to edit user profiles and user posts in the site.
 5. A new user needs to confirm a token email before login first time.